ARTICLE

 Loading ...

-A river is a large, natural stream of flowing water.
-Rivers are found on every continent and on nearly every kind of land.
+A is a large, natural of flowing water.
+Rivers are found on every and on nearly every kind of land.
 Some flow all year round.
 Others flow seasonally or during wet years.
-A river may be only kilometers long, or it may span much of a continent.
+A river may be only meters long or it may span much of a continent.

-The longest rivers in the world are the Nile in Africa and the Amazon in South America.
+The longest rivers in the world are the Nile in Africa and the in South America.
 Both rivers flow through many countries.
-For centuries, scientists have debated which river is longer.
-Measuring a river is difficult because it is hard to pinpoint its exact beginning and end.
-Also, the length of rivers can change as they meander, are dammed, or their deltas grow and recede.
+For years, scientists have debated which river is longer.
+Measuring a river is difficult because it is hard to pinpoint its exact beginning.

 Rivers are important for many reasons.
 One of the most important things they do is carry large quantities of water from the land to the ocean.
-There, seawater constantly evaporates.
-The resulting water vapor forms clouds.
-Clouds carry moisture over land and release it as precipitation.
-This freshwater feeds rivers and smaller streams.
-The movement of water between land, ocean, and air is called the water cycle.
-The water cycle constantly replenishes Earth’s supply of fresh water, which is essential for almost all living things.
+There, constantly .
+The resulting water forms , which carry moisture over land and release it as fresh water in .
+This fresh water feeds rivers and smaller streams.
+The movement of water between land, ocean and air is called the .
+The water cycle constantly freshwater sources, which is essential for almost all living things.

 Anatomy of a River

-The beginning of a river is called its source or headwaters.
-The source may be a melting glacier, such as the Gangotri Glacier, the source of the Ganges River in Asia.
+The beginning of a river is called its or .
+The source may be a melting , such as the Gangotri Glacier, which is the main source of the Ganges River in Asia.
 The source could be melting snow, such as the snows of the Andes, which feed the Amazon River.
-A river’s source could be a lake with an outflowing stream, such as Lake Itasca in the U.S. state of Minnesota, the source of the Mississippi River.
-A spring bubbling out of the ground can also be the headwaters of a river.
-The source of the Danube River is a spring in the Black Forest of Germany.
+A river’s source could be a with an outflowing stream, such as Lake Itasca in the U.S. state of Minnesota, the source of the Mississippi River.

-At the same time, the river begins to leave behind some of the rocks, sand, and other solid material it collected upstream.
-This material is called sediment.
-Once the sediment is deposited, it is called alluvium.
-Alluvium may contain a great deal of eroded topsoil from upstream and from the banks of its meanders.
-Because of this, a river deposits very fertile soil on its flood plain.
+At the same time, the river begins to leave behind some of the rocks, sand and other solid material it collected .
+This material is called .
+Once the sediment is deposited, it is called .
+Alluvium may contain a great deal of eroded material and soil from upstream and from the banks of the river's meanders.
+Because of this, a river deposits very soil along its .
 A flood plain is the area next to the river that is subject to flooding.

 Rivers Through History

-Centuries later, rivers provided routes for trade, exploration, and settlement.
-The Volga River in Eastern Europe allowed Scandinavian and Russian cultures, near the source of the river, to trade goods and ideas with Persian cultures, near the mouth of the Volga in southern Europe.
-The Hudson River in the U.S. state of New York is named after English explorer Henry Hudson, who used the river to explore what was then the New World.
+Centuries later, rivers provided for and contributed to the spread of colonialism.
+For example, the Volga River in Eastern Europe allowed people from and Russian cultures, near the source of the river, to trade goods and ideas with people from cultures, near the mouth of the Volga in southern Europe.
+The Hudson River in the U.S. state of New York is named after the English explorer , , whose navigation and understanding of the river helped Europeans seize land from Indigenous people during the colonial period.

-When towns and industries developed, the rushing water of rivers supplied power to operate machinery.
-Hundreds of factories operated mills powered by the Thames in England, the Mississippi in the United States, and the Ruhr in Germany.
+When towns and industries developed along the rivers, the rushing waters supplied power to operate .
+Factories operated powered by the Thames in England and the Mississippi in the United States.

 Rivers of Europe

 The longest river in Europe is the Volga.
-It flows approximately 3,685 kilometers (2,290 miles) across Russia and empties into the Caspian Sea.
-The Volga has been used for centuries to transport timber from northern forests, grain from farms along its valley, and manufactured goods.
-The river is also known for its sturgeon, a type of large fish whose eggs are used to make a famous delicacy—Russian caviar.
+It flows approximately 3,700 kilometers (2,299 miles) across Russia and empties into the Caspian Sea.
+The Volga has been used for many years to transport and .
+The river is also known for its called the beluga sturgeon (Huso huso), a type of large fish whose eggs are used to make a famous : Russian .
+However, these fish are in a major decline.
+Heavy metals from agriculture and other industries have polluted the river and killed many fish.
+Dams that break up the river and make it harder for fish to navigate the river have decreased the number of beluga sturgeons as well.

 The Thames, in England, is one of Europe’s most historic rivers.
-Along its banks stands the city of London, a bustling urban area for more than a thousand years.
-By 100 CE, London had already become an important Roman settlement and trading post.
+Along its banks is the city of London, a that has stood for more than a thousand years.
+In the first century C.E., London had already become an important Roman settlement and .
 Because of its location on the river and near the seacoast, London became England’s principal city and trade center.

 Rivers of Asia

-Asia’s longest and most important river is the Yangtze, in China.
-It flows from the Dangla Mountains, between Tibet and China’s Qinghai province.
-It empties in the East China Sea 6,300 kilometers (3,915 miles) later.
-The Yangtze is a highway for trade through the world’s most populous country.
+Asia’s longest river is the Yangtze, in China.
+It flows from the Tanggula Mountains, between Tibet and China’s Qinghai province, and empties into the East China Sea 6,300 kilometers (3,915 miles) later.
+The Yangtze River Basin is major source of agricultural products, including more than 66% of rice produced in the country.
+It is home to hundreds of species of fish, which, in addition to contributing to a vibrant ecosystem, supports a large fishing industry in the Yangtze Delta.

 The historic Tigris and Euphrates river system flows from Turkey through Syria and Iraq and into the Persian Gulf.
-The rivers lie in an area called the Fertile Crescent.
-The region between the two rivers, known as Mesopotamia, is the so-called “cradle of civilization.”
-The earliest evidence of civilization and agriculture—farming and domestication of animals—appears in the Fertile Crescent.
+The rivers lie in an area called the .
+The region between the two rivers, known as , is where the earliest civilizations formed.
+The earliest evidence of —farming and of animals—appears in the Fertile Crescent.
+Similar to the Ganges, the rich cultural history of the rivers is at risk because of pollution from sewage and conflict and droughts from climate change.
+A combination of increasing temperatures due to climate change and strain from extracting water for agricultural purposes in an arid climate has led to decreasing water levels.
+Scientists have warned that the Euphrates River could go dry by 2040.

 Rivers of North America

-The St. Lawrence River is still a major waterway.
-The river, which empties into the Atlantic, is linked to the Great Lakes by the St. Lawrence Seaway—a series of canals, locks, dams, and lakes.
-The St. Lawrence Seaway allows oceangoing ships to enter the interior of the continent.
+The St. Lawrence River is another major in North America, spanning 1,197 kilometers (744 miles).
+The river, which empties into the Atlantic Ocean, is linked to the by the , a series of , , dams and lakes.
+The St. Lawrence Seaway allows ocean-bound ships to enter the interior of the continent.

 Rivers of South America

-For much of its course, the Amazon flows through the world’s largest tropical rain forest.
-The region has abundant and unusual wildlife, including flesh-eating fish called piranhas; huge fish called pirarucu, which can weigh more than 125 kilograms (275 pounds); and giant snakes called anacondas.
+For much of its course, the Amazon flows through the world’s largest rainforest.
+The region has abundant wildlife, including flesh-eating fish called red bellied piranhas (Pygocentrus nattereri); huge fish called (Arapaima gigas), which can weigh up to 200kg (445 pounds); and giant snakes called green anacondas (Eunectes murinus).

 Rivers of Africa